 We understand that choosing a winery for your Virginia wine tour can be a daunting task.
-This is why we have have placed resources, and tips in this page to help you plan your perfect private or public wine tour.
+This is why we have placed resources, and tips in this page to help you plan your perfect private or public wine tour.

 Below are some ideas for stops on your private winery tour: